 There were a few walls on the climb, which took a little time to navigate.
 It was only when we were reaching the top of the wadi that it was really difficult.
 The drop was scary and those who were not that experienced or great lovers of heights found this part both worrying and difficult.
 But still everyone got up safely and there was still no need for the 60metre of heavy rope I was carrying.
 Grrrr..
 A dead weight by now, It took us about 3.5 hours to get this far, and we had only reach 700 metres, we still had water and a little food and were expecting to reach the summit in the next hour or two, but terrain here wasn’t as boulder filled, just very rocky and uneven so we were all happy.

 Up another rock filled Wadi to a plateau where we found some storage shacks, all locked, around flat cultivation fields.
 What they cultivated was unclear as the place was deserted and nothing really grew here in abundance.
-On we went; we were at 900 metres now and could see a ridge line across yet another valley that would probably put us at the right height for the car.
-By this time it was 5pm – the sun was no longer visible behind the mountains, but there was enough ambient light for now.

 We had phone signal on this peak, but knew we’d loose it if we moved only a few metres away.
 So we called Vanda, Sami’s Girl friend and gave her our apparent GPS coordinates.
 Telling her to call the authorities’ if she didn’t hear from us in 2 hours.
 That gave us what we thought was plenty of time to get to the base of this chosen wadi and the track.